francoisfried/Defender-Advanced-Hunting-Queries/README.md

 Techniques used to move through a network from one system to another.
 Detection of **RDP, SMB abuse**, or the use of legitimate admin tools for lateral movement is covered here.

 ### 11. **Collection**
-Techniques for gathering data of interest from a compromised environment.
-Scripts in this category identify activities like **data staging, screen capturing**, and the collection of sensitive files.
+Techniques for gathering data of interest from a compromised environment. queries in this category identify activities like **data staging, screen capturing**, and the collection of sensitive files.

 ### 12. **Command and Control (C2)**
 Techniques adversaries use to communicate with and control compromised systems.
 Detection of **malicious network traffic, web shells**, or suspicious **communication protocols** is key here.